sap-tutorials/Tutorials/tutorials/cp-aibus-sti-jupyter-clustering/cp-aibus-sti-jupyter-clustering.md

 ---
-title: Use Service Ticket Intelligence and Jupyter Notebook to Classify Service Requests
+title: Use Service Ticket Intelligence and Jupyter Notebook to generate Clusters and Keywords in Service Requests
-description: Train a machine learning model based on historical service requests in order to classify new requests.
+description: Train a machine learning model based on historical service requests in order to identify trends or patterns in new requests.
 auto_validation: true
 time: 40
 tags: [tutorial>beginner, topic>machine-learning, topic>artificial-intelligence, topic>cloud, software-product>sap-business-technology-platform, software-product>sap-ai-business-services, software-product>service-ticket-intelligence, tutorial>free-tier]